Nice example of the second state of Apian's map of the World.

-The map is one of the earliest obtainable world maps not based on the works of Ptolemy.
-North America is depicted as a narrow stretch of land extending almost eastwards.
-Cuba and Hispaniola are shown as huge islands and the Mountains of the Moon are considered the source of the River Nile.
+he map represents one of the earliest obtainable world maps not based upon the works of Ptolemy.
 The map includes a Northwest passage, above which is a fascinating Asian projection.
-North America is called Baccalearum for its Cod fisheries.
+North America, called Baccalearum for its Cod fisheries.
 The narrow Straits of Magellan represent the only passage between South America and an understated Southern Continent.
-A 'truncated' cordiform projection is used which prevents the south polar regions from being represented.
+The map is embellished by sea monsters, mermaids, windheads, etc. An excellent example of a cordiform world map.
+Shirley 96.
+Reinforced at the centerfold, else a nice example.